FahrJo/ultimate-automizer/README.md

 ## Requirements

-Connection to a public server running Ultimate Automizer, e.g. <https://monteverdi.informatik.uni-freiburg.de/> or <https://ultimate.sopranium.de>.
+Connection to a public server running Ultimate Automizer, e.g. <https://ultimate.sopranium.de/api>.

 Alternatively a container providing the API can be executed inside Docker.
+A dockerfile to host the Backend locally can be found [here](https://github.com/FahrJo/ultimate-automizer-docker).

 ## Extension Settings